psehorne/ManyClip/README.md

 Written in C# for .Net

-There are a compiled binaries for .Net 4.0 in the bin/Debug and bin/Release directory
+There are compiled binaries for .Net 4.0 in the bin/Debug and bin/Release directories.